1st Edition

 Biography

-Jennifer Brandenburg is a professional engineer with over 30 years of experience in government transportation agencies and the private sector.
-She holds a civil engineering degree from North Carolina State University and has managed numerous transportation infrastructure projects.
-She is an adjunct faculty member in Construction Management at East Carolina University.
+Jennifer Brandenburg, PE, is a professional engineer with over 35 years of experience in government transportation agencies and the private sector.
+She holds a degree in civil engineering from North Carolina State University and has overseen numerous transportation infrastructure projects.
+Jennifer has also held senior management positions in the transportation industry and is currently an adjunct faculty member in construction management at East Carolina University.

-Don Chen, PhD, LEED, has over 30 years of experience in the engineering field.
-He is a professor at the University of North Carolina at Charlotte, where he teaches Highway Design and Construction, Applied Analytics and Machine Learning, and Building Information Modeling (BIM).
-His research interests include pavement performance evaluation and pavement management, focusing on enhancing roadway network performance through local calibration, performance modeling, and deep learning.
+Don Chen, PhD, LEED, has more than 30 years of experience in the engineering field.
+He is a professor at the University of North Carolina at Charlotte, teaching courses on Highway Design and Construction, Applied Analytics and Machine Learning, and Building Information Modeling (BIM).
+His research focuses on pavement performance evaluation and pavement management, emphasizing improving roadway network performance through local calibration, performance modeling, and deep learning.